erikdubbelboer/libphonenumberphp/README.md

 Make sure to install the cpp version of libphonenumber using their [README](http://code.google.com/p/libphonenumber/source/browse/trunk/cpp/README).

+Don't forget to run `sudo make install` after the last `make` to install the library and header files in the correct directories.

-To install the module, run:
+Next to install the module, run:

 <pre>
 phpize